MicrosoftDocs/Advertising-docs/BingAds/guides/bulk-download-upload.md

 -   Do not retry until the upload status is either *Completed*, *CompletedwithErrors*, or *Failed*.
 If by chance performance does not meet expectations, please wait for the result anyways.

 -   Poll for upload results at reasonable intervals.
 Initially you should wait one minute for every 10K rows uploaded.
 After the initial wait time, consider polling in one minute intervals.

--   It is optional and recommended that the file be compressed for upload.
-If compressed it must be formatted as ZIP with the corresponding extension.

--   Consider using up to 5 or 6 threads to upload files in parallel.
-Wait on each thread until the previous file was processed, and then you can reuse the thread to upload another file.
-For example, one thread can upload a file and after the upload status is either *Completed*, *CompletedwithErrors*, or *Failed* that thread can upload another file.

 ## See Also
 [Bulk Service Reference](~/bulk-service/bulk-service-reference.md)